robertwayne/axum-htmx/README.md

 ## Responders

 All of the [htmx response headers](https://htmx.org/reference/#response_headers) have a supported responder.
-A responder is a simple type that implements `IntoResponseParts`, allowing you to simply and safely apply the HX-* headers to any of your responses.
+A responder is a basic type that implements `IntoResponseParts`, allowing you to simply and safely apply the HX-* headers to any of your responses.